Samsung/tizen-docs/docs/application/tizen-studio/setup/update-sdk.md

 To install individual packages for a particular platform or tool, follow these steps:

- 1. Click on **collapsible** icon located on the left of the main area for each platform or tool to view more packages and tools.
+ 1. Click on **collapsible** icon located on the left of the main area of the window for each platform or tool to view more packages and tools.
- 2. Click **install** next to the package to install it.
+ 2. Click **install** next to the package to install that package.

   **Figure: Install platform packages**